 The Greenhouse Gas Protocol covers seven different greenhouse gases in total, the six other than carbon dioxide being methane, sulphur hexafluoride, perfluorocarbons, hydrofluorocarbons, nitrous oxide and nitrogen trifluoride.
-It is highly probable that some, if not all, of these gases are in use across our estate, for research purposes or, in the case of hydrofluorocarbons, in refrigeration and air cooling units.
-However, to date we have not been able to collect data on these emissions and they are not included in our reported figures.
-During summer 2021, we undertook an exercise to compile as much data as possible on fluorinated gases ('F gases', which include sulphur hexafluoride, perfluorocarbons and hydrofluorocarbons) that are in use across the estate, and estimate the magnitude of their emissions.
-We will use the outcomes from this work to determine whether we need to measure and include these emissions in our reporting in future.
+It is highly probable that some, if not all, of these gases are in use across our estate, for research purposes or, in the case of hydrofluorocarbons, in refrigeration and air-cooling units.
+However, to date we have not been able to collect reliable data on these emissions and they are not included in our reported figures.
+During summer 2021, we undertook an exercise to compile data on fluorinated gases ('F gases', which include sulphur hexafluoride, perfluorocarbons and hydrofluorocarbons) that are in use across the estate, and estimate the magnitude of their emissions.
+The study extrapolated carbon emissions from F gas to be around 5% of the University's current scope 1 and 0.2-0.3% of the overall carbon footprint (scope 1, scope 2 and measured scope 3 which includes business travel, supply chain, commuting, waste and water).
+The proportion will potentially increase as the University moves towards heat pumps as a primary source of heating.
+The study was small scale and work will continue to understand the materiality of emissions from f-gases.
+In the 2021/22 reporting year, F gases continue to be excluded from our Scope 1 emissions reporting.

-- Total scope 1 and 2 emissions Location-based - Total scope 1 and 2 emissions Market-based

-- Total scope 1 and 2 emissions (Location-based) per FTE staff and student - Total scope 1 and 2 emissions (Market-based) per FTE staff and student - Total scope 1 and 2 emissions (Location-based) per total income - Total scope 1 and 2 emissions (Market-based) per total income - Carbon emissions from water use - Carbon emissions from water use per FTE staff and student - Carbon emissions from water use per total income - Per capita carbon emissions from flights
+- Total scope 1 and 2 emissions Location-based. - Total scope 1 and 2 emissions Market-based. - Total scope 1 and 2 emissions (Location-based) per FTE staff and student. - Total scope 1 and 2 emissions (Market-based) per FTE staff and student. - Total scope 1 and 2 emissions (Location-based) per total income. - Total scope 1 and 2 emissions (Market-based) per total income. - Carbon emissions from water use. - Carbon emissions from water use per FTE staff and student. - Carbon emissions from water use per total income. - Per capita carbon emissions from flights.

 Unit: We calculate and report our emissions in tonnes of carbon dioxide equivalent (tCO2e).
-The KPIs listed above that relate to emissions normalised by staff and student numbers, or total income, are measured as tCO2e/ FTE and tCO2e/ \pounds 1000, retrospectively.
+The KPIs listed above that relate to emissions normalised by staff and student numbers, or total income, are measured as tCO2e/ FTE and tCO2e/ £000, retrospectively.

-Method: We follow the Greenhouse Gas Protocol Corporate Standard for carbon emissions reporting.
+Method: We align to the Greenhouse Gas Protocol Corporate Standard for carbon emissions reporting.
+We begin by collecting annual data for the following emissions sources: